Solo-pilot site note

 Operational caution

-The final access section and landing references need current confirmation.
+The final access section, landing references, return logistics, and wind interpretation need current local confirmation.

-This note preserves site parameters; it does not confirm road condition, landing availability, or whether the day is appropriate for a given pilot.
+This note preserves site parameters; it does not confirm road condition, landing availability, the return after landing, or whether the day is appropriate for a given pilot.

 How to use this note